 Also, telemedicine helps us during this pandemic to discuss any problem and PSA monitoring.

-Due to this COVID-19 pandemic, the treatment protocol on hormone therapy can be changed by 3 to 4-month formulations when compared to monthly injections to decrease the risk of hospital visits.
-However, for conventional regimens, the shortest safe external beam radiation therapy (EBRT), which only consists of 5 to 7 fractions, can be used.
+Due to this COVID-19 pandemic, the treatment protocol for hormone therapy can be changed by three to four-month formulations when compared to monthly injections to decrease the risk of hospital visits.
+However, for conventional regimens, the shortest safe external beam radiation therapy (EBRT), which only consists of five to seven fractions, can be used.

 When there are unusual symptoms during the COVID pandemic, follow the below: